jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 (Microsoft 365
 or G Suite or
 other)
-6Board member statistics from Cybersecurity: The 2022 Board Perspective Report.
+6 Board member statistics from “Cybersecurity: The 2022 Board Perspective Report.”
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 6
 Email fraud is the top concern